dicato/talks/boston_python_08_27_2015/boston_python_08_27_2015.md

 ```

 <!--

-Twisted has event loops that hook into UI event loops (e.g. GTK, wxPython,
-win32).
-Generally, don't change the reactor if you don't need to.

-Some functions/methods/classes take in a reactor, this is used for testing and
-is not usually provided by client code.

-Global singleton: there is only one, ever, it can be accessed everywhere by
-importing twisted.internet.reactor.

 Note that there are a variety of ways to tell a reactor to listen on a port
 using a specific protocol.